andywiecko/GnuplotSnake/README.md

 ## About project

-The goal of this project is to write an implementation of classic game Snake using only syntax, which is avaliable in gnuplot (shell escape commands like `'<...'` or `system()` are not allowed.
+The goal of this project is to write an implementation of classic game Snake using only syntax, which is avaliable in gnuplot (shell escape commands like `'<...'` or `system()` are not allowed).

 Controls: arrows

-Tested on: Ubuntu 18.04, gnuplot 5.2
+Tested on: Ubuntu 18.04, gnuplot 5.2, gnuplot terminal: x11

 ## TODO